AustrianDataLAB/secure-remote-dind/README.md

 ![secureremotedind.drawio](./img/secureremotedind.drawio.svg)

+## Motivation

+We needed to have rootless docker-in-docker support for our CI/CD pipelines without giving privileged access to the runner pods.

 ## Future Work

-Create a ClusterIssuer with a CertificateRequestPolicy to allow multiple namespaces to authorize against the dind service.
+- Create a ClusterIssuer with a CertificateRequestPolicy to allow multiple namespaces to authorize against the dind service.
+- Metrics export for the dind service.
+- Health endpoint for the dind service.